 “Pharmaceutical R&D suffers from declining success rates and a stagnant pipeline.
 Big data and the analytics that go with it could be a key element of the cure.”

-The pharmaceutical R&D can use BI tools in three ways: analysis of past trials, support for current clinical trials, and predictive modeling.
-BI can handle and visualize the existing results and all available information about past trials, that can be useful for current or future ones.
+Pharmaceutical R&D can use BI tools in three ways: analysis of past trials, support for current clinical trials, and predictive modeling.
+BI can handle and visualize the existing results and all available information about past trials that can be useful for current or future ones.
 BI software also uses operational data from clinical trials for similar drugs or similar practices.

-On the basis of patients’ genetic data, a BI-driven program can evaluate the risks involved with certain patients.
+Based on a patient’s genetic data, a BI-driven program can evaluate the risks involved with certain patients.
 Another area where BI proves its effectiveness is predictive modeling.
-An advanced BI can predict patients’ likelihood to respond to particular drugs, forecast their adverse effects, as well as recommend the needed number of people to be enrolled with a trial.
+An advanced BI can predict patients’ likelihood to respond to particular drugs, forecast their adverse effects, as well as recommend the needed number of people to be enrolled in a trial.

 - Market analysis

-Provided by BI, market analysis proceeds external market data from Insight Health, IMS, WHO as well as data from various internet sources in order to provide pharmaceutical companies with a better view of the entire industry.
+Provided by BI, market analysis proceeds external market data from Insight Health, IMS, and WHO, and data from various internet sources to provide pharmaceutical companies with a better view of the entire industry.

-Sales analysis encompasses sales performance monitoring and consumer behavior tracking in order to identify seasonal demand, slow-moving products, outliers, and much more.
+Sales analysis encompasses sales performance monitoring and consumer behavior tracking to identify seasonal demand, slow-moving products, outliers, and much more.

 BI marketing analysis helps companies to get a better view of the effectiveness of their marketing campaigns.

-Analyzing and then visualizing financial information allows pharmaceutical companies to maintain expenses and create efficient.
+Analyzing and visualizing financial information allows pharmaceutical companies to maintain expenses and create efficiency.

 - Clinical Data Analysis